MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         {
             // Sets permission state for the given permission kind and origin
             // asynchronously.
 The change persists across sessions until it is
             // changed.
-This method fails if the provided origin does not have
+The origin should have a valid scheme and host
-            // a valid scheme and host.
+            // (e.g. "https://www.example.com), otherwise the method fails.
             void SetPermissionState(CoreWebView2PermissionKind permissionKind,
                 String origin, CoreWebView2PermissionState state);